Cancer Research Training Program

 Faculty supervisors place a high value on the program.
 They report that it allows them to conduct more and larger research studies and that their trainees’ efforts are crucial to the success and productivity of their research programs.

-Many of the 100 trainees who have taken part in the Cancer Research Training Program to date have chosen to pursue cancer research as a career.
+Many of the over 200 trainees who have taken part in the Cancer Research Training Program to date have chosen to pursue cancer research as a career.

 For more information about the Cancer Research Training Program, refer to the Cancer Research Training Program Handbook.